yashpratapkanthriya/Keycloak-Scripts/README.md

 - **Logging:** All actions and errors are logged to a logfile (`userscreated.log`), making it easier to troubleshoot and verify each step.
 - **File Requirement:** The script uses an `empty.json` file (which should contain `{}`) to work around a CLI requirement when adding users to a group.

-This detailed description explains each part of the script and how it achieves the desired automation in Keycloak.